yuvalmGS/gigaspaces-wiki-jekyll/xap97net/configuring-space-gateway-targets.markdown

 {summary}This page explains how to configure replication gateway targets of a space.{summary}
 {composition-setup}

+{% info %}
-{info}This page assume prior knowledge of multi-site replication, please refer to [Multi-Site Replication (WAN)|Multi-Site Replication over the WAN] before reading this page.{info}
+This page assume prior knowledge of multi-site replication, please refer to [Multi-Site Replication (WAN)|Multi-Site Replication over the WAN] before reading this page.
+{% endinfo %}

 # Overview